 Compensation and Benefits

-IBC compensates its employees well in comparison to other providers of Behavioral Health Rehabilitation Services.
-TSS providers start at $15 hourly and can earn up to $16 hourly by delivering excellent services, consistently.
-If travel to an assigned location requires one hour or more, TSS providers are paid a stipend of $8 additionally in any given day for travel.
-Mobile Therapists receive $24 to $27 hourly and Behavior Specialists $26 to $30 hourly (in Philadelphia, BSCs are required to have at least 2 years of post-graduate experience).
-IBC offers health insurance benefits (with prescription benefits) and dental benefits to staff who document 30 or more hours per week and funds approximately 50% of the cost of the health insurance benefits.
+IBC compensates its employees well in comparison to other providers of Intensive Behavioral Health Services (IBHS).
+Behavioral Health Technician (BHT) providers start at $15 hourly and can earn up to $16 hourly by delivering excellent services consistently.
+Mobile Therapists receive $24 to $27 hourly and Behavior Consultants (BC) $26 to $30 hourly, and $55 hourly for licensed BC providers for up to 1 hour face-to-face weekly for children with ASD diagnoses.
+IBC offers health insurance benefits (with prescription benefits) and dental benefits to eligible staff who document 30 or more work hours per week and funds approximately 50% of the cost of the health insurance benefits.
 Paid time off in emergencies and other benefits are available after the completion of a probationary period, as funds permit.

 All staff are encouraged to strive to understand the child they’re working with, so they can participate actively in the development of an effective and efficient intervention program that addresses the most important needs of the child.
 IBC staff develop “intensive behavioral treatment” programs rather than generic treatment plans, and strive to include the child, the parent(s), all assigned IBC staff, and all other adults involved in the child’s life in the treatment planning process.
-Treatment embraces the principles of Applied Behavior Analysis (ABA).
-Its effectiveness is monitored on a weekly basis from the parent’s perspective and the child’s progress is charted graphically for review as necessary by parents, teachers, supervisors, and funding agency representatives.
+Treatment embraces the principles of Applied Behavior Analysis (ABA) and “wraparound” philosophy.
+Treatment effectiveness is monitored on a weekly basis from the parent’s perspective and the child’s progress is charted graphically for review as necessary by parents, teachers, supervisors, and funding agency representatives.

 Send us E-mail with your Cover letter and Resume: email@example.com